adrianmg/adrianmg.github.io/_posts/2018-11-03-favorite-design-books.md

 {:.anchor }
 <img src='{{ "/assets/images/posts/2018/book-07.png" | relative_url }}' srcset='{{ "/assets/images/posts/2018/book-07.png" | relative_url }} 1x, {{ "/assets/images/posts/2018/book-07.png" | relative_url }} 2x'>

-This is the kind of book you'd like to read jumping back and forth between different topics.
-It's a beautiful compilation of several design principles along with in-depth explanations, illustrations, and examples.
-I find it useful whenever I want to refresh theory or don't land the right words for explaining the reasoning behind design decisions.
-It's also a good source of inspiration.
+This is the kind of book you’d like to read jumping back and forth between different topics.
+It’s a beautiful compilation of several design principles along with in-depth explanations, illustrations, and examples.
+I find it useful whenever I want to refresh theory or don’t land the right words for explaining the reasoning behind design decisions.
+It’s also a good source of inspiration.

 ### Interaction of Color – Josef Albers
 {:.anchor }